liln/psychic-avenger/README.md

 By [Lillian Ng](http://github.com/orangeninjamidget)

 ## Description
-This is the start of my portfolio website.
-There are many issues left outstanding.
+This is Rails 4 portfolio site with a commentable blog , a commentable project portfolio with image upload, Twitter authentication, and a contact form.

 ## Screenshots